 The Stroud Tackle staff prefers 5 to 8 wt rods for our winter bay fishing, matched with lines to cover from the near surface down to about 20 feet deep.
-If you are getting started or only want to have a single rod, a 7wt is a good all round rod, not only of the bays, but the surf and local lakes.
+If you are getting started or only want to have a single rod, a 7wt is a good all round rod, not only for the bays, but the surf and local lakes.
 Many anglers fish the local bays and surf with 6wt rods and a few of us use a 5wt.
 An intermediate sinking line (sinks at 1-2 inches per second) and a line that sinks about 4 to 5 inches per second will cover most situations.
+A line with a 3 inch per second rate is a good compromise.
 Something that sinks at 6 to 7 inches per second or faster will be useful if trying to fish the deeper channels.
 Faster sinking lines can also be useful when fishing during the winter king tides and their increased current speeds over areas that would normally be shallower during average tides.

 We like the Rio Mainstream Intermediate line or Rio Outbound Short Intermediate line for the near surface work down to depths of four to eight feet depending on current speeds.
 The Rio Avid Trout 24 ft sink tip is a great option for the six to 15 foot depths and the Rio Striper lines for depths of 8 to 20 feet.
 For the deepest presentations, or even shallower presentations in fast currents we recommend the Rio InTouch Level T 30 foot shooting head in the T-8 density matched with a Rio SlickShooter 25lb shooting line.
 The 30ft T-8 head can be used with 6, 7 or 8wt rods.
 We are a Rio Products dealer, but Scientific Anglers, AirFlo, Cortland, Orvis, and others have similar lines which will do the job.
 We tend to use level leaders of 5 or 6 feet made from 8, 10, or 12 lb nylon copolymer monofilament on the faster sinking lines and a 7 1/2 foot tapered leader with the intermediate lines.